AnshvardhanShetty/CLINITY/README.md

 ## Contributing

-This project was built in under 4 weeks for the MedGemma Impact Challenge.
+This project was built in 2 days for the MedGemma Impact Challenge.
 Contributions, feedback, and clinical expertise are welcome.

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/improvement`)